uprighted-learners/unit-7-light-dark-mode/README.md

 ## Review

-In this lab, we created a `styleMode` state and passed it as a prop to child components in order to toggle between dark and light mode on our page.
+In this exercise, we created a `styleMode` state and passed it as a prop to child components in order to toggle between dark and light mode on our page.

 The software should: